ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

 file, or role, so that these tasks can be selectively run when the playbook is invoked with the corresponding tags.

-Tags are inherited *down* the dependency chain.
-In order for tags to be applied to a role and all its dependencies, the tag should be applied to the role, not to all the tasks within a role.
+Tags are applied *down* the dependency chain.
+In order for a tag to be inherited to a dependent role's tasks, the tag should be applied to the role declaration or static import, not to all the tasks within the role.

-You can see which tags are applied to tasks and imported tasks by running ``ansible-playbook`` with the ``--list-tasks`` option.
+You can see which tags are applied to tasks, roles, and static imports by running ``ansible-playbook`` with the ``--list-tasks`` option.
 You can display all tags applied to the tasks with the ``--list-tags`` option.

 .. note::
     The above information does not apply to `include_tasks`, `include_roles`,